-Step 3: Department of Central Management Services, Division of Employee and Labor Relations

-If the grievance is not resolved at Step 2, the Union may submit the grievance within fourteen (14) calendar days of the Step 2 response, or of the date such response was due, to the CMS Division of Employee and Labor Relations.
-The Union's failure to move the grievance to Step 3 within the prescribed time limits will result in the grievance being resolved pursuant to the Step 2 decision.
+Step 3: Department of Central Management Services, Division of Employee and Labor Relations resolved pursuant to the Step 2 decision.
 CMS shall have fourteen (14) calendar days to respond to the grievance.
 In the event the parties are unable to reach a resolution, the Union may request in writing within thirty (30) calendar days of the Step 3 response, or of the date such response was due, that the grievance be submitted to an independent arbitrator.